 - Developing standard operating protocols that assure quality control and accountability in shelter care

-Our two-day conference for veterinarians, technicians, and program managers is packed to the brim with continuing education sessions.
+Our three-day conference for veterinarians, technicians, and program managers is packed to the brim with continuing education sessions.
 Whether you’re looking for distemper and parvo treatment protocols or insights for treating and placing animals rescued from hoarding situations and puppy mills, you will come away with practical programs that you can implement in your shelter.

 Past Conference Resources

-- 2012 Maddie’s® Shelter Medicine Conference Information
+- 2012 Maddie’s® Shelter Medicine Conference Recap and Presentations

 - 2011 Maddie’s® Shelter Medicine Conference Presentations